Made in 1977

-With Black Snap-Over Carry Case, New Ribbon and Original Manufacturers Instruction Book
+With New All-Black Ribbon and Facsimile Manufacturers Instruction Book